Jared-Ivory/CSE248/README.md

 # CSE248 Class Notes

+##### 11/26: School Data Project

+	Use NCES or College Score Card for data.
+    Use API to retrieve data and then store within a SQL Database.

 ##### 11/07: Databases

 Foreign Keys are used to link tables together.
 Much like a linked list.
 Can be null.